zedlopez/ifm/Writing with Inform.md

 	In the Ballroom is a man called Mr Darcy.

-When the Ballroom is visited, the man is listed in the description of the room as "Mr Darcy", not as "a Mr Darcy".
-This happened not because Inform recognised that Darcy is a proper name, or even because men tend to have proper names, but because Inform noticed that we did not use "a", "an", "the" or "some" in the sentence which created him.
+When the Ballroom is visited, the man is listed in the description of the room as ``Mr Darcy``, not as ``a Mr Darcy``.
+This happened not because Inform recognised that Darcy is a proper name, or even because men tend to have proper names, but because Inform noticed that we did not use `a`, `an`, `the` or `some` in the sentence which created him.
 The following shows most of the options:

 	The Belfry is a room.
 A bat is in the Belfry.
 The bell is in the Belfry.
 Some woodworm are in the Belfry.
 A man called William Snelson is in the Belfry.
 A woman called the sexton's wife is in the Belfry.
 A man called a bellringer is in the Belfry.